jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/changefor.md

 * Arguments:
   * `_projectId` is the ID of the project to which the changed token belongs.
   * `_token` is the new token.
-Send an empty address to remove the project's current token without adding a new one.
+Send an empty address to remove the project's current token without adding a new one, if claiming tokens isn't currency required by the project
   * `_newOwner` is an address to transfer the current token's ownership to.
 This is optional, but it cannot be done later.
 * Through the [`onlyController`](../../or-abstract/jbcontrollerutility/modifiers/onlycontroller.md) modifier, the function can only be accessed by the controller of the `_projectId`.
 * The function overrides a function definition from the [`IJBTokenStore`](../../../interfaces/ijbtokenstore.md) interface.